jvdneut/nango-sync/docs/docs/introduction.md

 The fastest way to see Nango in action is with our [Quickstart 🚀](quickstart.md), head over there and sync data to your local machine in less than 3 minutes.

 **Understand how Nango works**
-If you are ready to take a closer look we recommend you start with the [Architecture](architecture.md).
+If you are ready to take a closer look we recommend you start with the [Core concepts](nango-sync/core-concepts.md).

 **See what you can build with Nango**
 You can also check out some [real-world examples](real-world-examples.md) of things you can sync with Nango (keep in mind, it works with any API endpoint so these are just examples).
 Or join our [Slack community](https://nango.dev/slack) to see what others are building with Nango.